 Begonias come in over 1,500 species and over 10,000 hybrids, with new cultivars being introduced every year, notes GardeningKnowHow.
 It is quite likely that you’ll find just exactly the right type of plant you are looking for.
 Whether it is small and compact or large and sprawling, there are quite a few types of begonias to choose from.

 Begonia blooms are available in hues such as white, rose, pink, and red, with foliage in a variety of colors too!
 Foliage can be bronze, green, and variegated.

-They are have interesting shapes.
+They are interesting shapes.
 They look like a brown squatty tomato with an indentation on top.
 The indentation is the portion with the leaves and stem will grow, the bottom round portion is where the roots will form.
 Be sure to orient the tuber correctly when planting it, with the indentation facing up.
 Planting the tuber upside down will drastically drain the plant, and will inhibit the amount of initial growth in the plant.

 If you realize you planted the tuber upside down shortly after planting, gently dig up the tuber and replant it with the right side up.